numist/numi.st/_posts/2022-08-17-what-is-mmt.md

 Inflation isn't necessarily bad when it's well-controlled.
 A small and consistent amount[^twopercent] gradually reduces the real cost of long term debt and gently incentivizes people to maintain the economy's velocity by moving their idle cash into investments or durable goods.

 That said, the economy isn't a static system.
-Oversimplifying, the economy "likes" a stable velocity of money, but transactions that don't involve the government can vary wildly for reasons as capricious as the people involved.
-In aggregate, these transactions form trends that manifest as oscillations in the market.
+Oversimplifying, the economy "likes" a stable velocity of money, but transactions that don't involve the government can vary wildly for reasons as capricious as the parties involved.
+In aggregate, these transactions form trends—oscillations in the market.

 Through the lens of MMT, these booms and busts are opportunities for a savvy government to improve life for their citizens by spending into downturns and levelling the playing field during booms.
 One MMT-derived policy that accomplishes this naturally is a federal job guarantee.